 - CIS shall use reasonable endeavours to comply with any response and resolution times included in the Quote.

 - CIS shall provide the Services from the date stated in the Quote.
-The Services supplied under this Agreement shall continue to be supplied during the term specified in the Quote unless terminated earlier in accordance with the terms of this Schedule or the Conditions.
+The Services supplied under this Agreement shall continue to be supplied during the term specified in the Quote unless terminated earlier in accordance with the terms of this Schedule or

 - Except where expressly agreed in writing to the contrary, the Charges shall not include travel or accommodation expenses, which shall become payable upon production of appropriate receipts.

 - The Customer may from time to time request Optional Services of the type set out in the Quote.
 CIS shall use reasonable endeavours to provide the requested services within a reasonable time, or at the times requested by the Customer.

 - Where CIS agrees to provide Optional Services, such agreement shall be embodied in an order for Optional Services.
 Each order for Optional Services shall be made under, and shall incorporate, the terms of this Schedule.